-Police probe Inspector over alleged misconduct
+Police probe inspector over alleged misconduct

 By Mathew Johnson

-The Force Criminal Investigation Department,FCID Annex, Alagbon, Ikoyi, Lagos, has commenced investigation into allegations of extortion, intimidation, and unprofessional conduct leveled against one of its officers by a Lagos-based couple, Mr. and Mrs. Chidi Mitchell Onyiah.
+The Force Criminal Investigation Department (FCID), Annex, Alagbon, Ikoyi, Lagos, has launched an investigation into allegations of extortion, intimidation, and unprofessional conduct levelled against one of its officers by a Lagos-based couple, Mr. and Mrs. Chidi Mitchell Onyiah.

-The development followed a petition to the Inspector-General of Police, Kayode Egbetokun, by the couple through their lawyer, Savn Daniel of Otung, Okoh and Co.
+The probe followed a petition addressed to the Inspector-General of Police, Kayode Egbetokun, by the couple through their lawyer, Savn Daniel of Otung, Okoh & Co.
 Chambers.
-In the petition, the couple narrated how their ordeal began in July 2023 after purchasing a property at 2, Salami Street, Olodi-Apapa, Lagos, from one Mr. Ojora , a transaction they said was duly documented and recorded on video, with all parties signing a deed of assignment.

-According to them, trouble started shortly after the sale when a politician reportedly showed interest in the same property.
-Although they claimed that the purchase was facilitated by an accredited agent and witnessed by other parties, they added that they began receiving threats contesting their ownership.
-The matter was later reported to the FCID Annex, where an officer was assigned to handle the case.
+According to the petition, the couple’s ordeal began in July 2023 after they purchased a property located at 2, Salami Street, Olodi-Apapa, Lagos, from one Mr. Sulaiman Ojora.

-However, the couple alleged that instead of resolving the dispute, the officer began to harass and intimidate them, even detaining another individual who had issued them a conveyance letter.
-Their lawyer alleged that the harassment intensified to the point that the couple were being threatened with false accusations linking them to the death of one of the parties involved in the property dispute.
+They said the transaction was duly documented, recorded on video, and sealed with a deed of assignment signed by all parties.

-When contacted for comments, the spokesperson of the FCID Annex, ASP Aminat Mayegun, confirmed awareness of the allegations and said she had spoken to the policeman who denied any wrongdoing.
+Trouble reportedly began after the sale when a politician expressed interest in the same property.
+Although the couple said the purchase was facilitated by an accredited agent and witnessed by multiple parties, they began receiving threats disputing their ownership.
+The case was later reported to the FCID Annex, where an officer was assigned to investigate.

-“She said the couple also petitioned him at the X-Squad and that he gave his statement, but they did not show up.
-However, we are willing to hear from all sides to ensure fairness.
-If any officer is found guilty of misconduct, appropriate disciplinary action will be taken,” she said.
+However, the couple alleged that instead of resolving the matter, the officer harassed and intimidated them, even detaining another individual who had issued them a conveyance letter.
+Their lawyer further alleged that the harassment escalated, with threats of framing the couple for the death of one of the parties involved in the dispute.

-ASP Mayegun added that the department is committed to ensuring justice and upholding the Inspector-General’s directive on professionalism and accountability within the Force.
+, saying the officer said “the couple even petitioned him at the X-Squad, where he submitted a statement, but they did not show up.
+However, we are open to hearing from all sides to ensure fairness.
+If any officer is found guilty of misconduct, appropriate disciplinary action will be taken.”

 Disclaimer